electrumsv/electrumsv/docs/standalone/index.rst

 How do you create an account?
     Each account in your wallet is much like a bank account, with the funds in each separated from the others.
-Read more about :doc:`creating an account <getting-started/creating-an-account>`.
+Read more about :doc:`creating a new account <getting-started/creating-an-account>`.

 How do you receive a payment from someone else?
     Each account has the ability to provide countless unique and private receiving addresses and